Note that this documentation needs to be updated to the latest version.

 Component Face Detection outputs an image.
 Furthermore, Face Detection has two requires

 statements, which means it depends on another component (to be discussed later), from which it requires a resource budget.
-Finally, there is a latency quality, which depends on the a property of the imgAna
+Finally, there is a latency quality, which depends on the latency property of the imgAna

 component FaceDetection {